mskutta/sitecore-account-reporting/README.md

 # Sitecore Account Reporting

-Sitecore Account Reporting module adds account reporting to Sitecore for professional services organizations (PSO) or Business to Business (B2B) organizations.
-Several reports are included in Sitecore Account Reporting to surface data important to PSO and B2B organizations.
+The Sitecore Account Reporting module adds account (business name) reporting to Sitecore.
+Several reports are included in the module.

 This module only supports Sitecore 8.2.
 It was built on Sitecore 8.2 update 2.